 going.
 Fedora is solid but goodness tracking down non free

 packages is a drag.

 Linux Lite is fast and easy on system resources.
-There are other easy to use distros like Zorin and to a degree Elementary OS but LL is my personal choice.
+There are other easy to use distros like Zorin and to a degree Elementary OS but Linux Lite is my personal choice.
 It may be aimed at new users but even those with Linux experience may enjoy it.
-Lubuntu, Puppy, Anti-X and others are wonderful as well but LL has a great look and ease of use.
+Lubuntu, Puppy, Anti-X and others are wonderful as well but Linux Lite has a great look and ease of use.

 I don't have very much experience with Linux but I have